Treatment Access

 Kiniksa uses the following criteria, in its sole judgment, to help evaluate Managed Access requests:

-• The patient has a serious or life-threatening illness or condition and is (a) no longer responsive to any available treatment option, (b) no longer able to tolerate any available treatment option, or (c) there is no comparable or satisfactory alternative therapy for the disease or condition.
+- The patient has a serious or life-threatening illness or condition and is (a) no longer responsive to any available treatment option, (b) no longer able to tolerate any available treatment option, or (c) there is no comparable or satisfactory alternative therapy for the disease or condition.

-• A benefit-risk analysis, based on both the available clinical data as well as the requesting physician’s assessment of the individual patient’s condition and history, supports making the investigational or un-licensed product available.
+- A benefit-risk analysis, based on both the available clinical data as well as the requesting physician’s assessment of the individual patient’s condition and history, supports making the investigational or “un-licensed” product available.

-• The product is in active clinical development or approved in another country in the disease state of interest with sufficient data available to determine an appropriate dose and schedule for the patient’s specific condition.
+- The product is in active clinical development or approved in another country in the disease state of interest with sufficient data available to determine an appropriate dose and schedule for the patient’s specific condition.

-• Making the investigational or un-licensed product available will not have a negative impact on or delay the conduct of clinical trials or regulatory review or approval of the investigational product for broader patient access.
+- Making the investigational or “un-licensed” product available will not have a negative impact on or delay the conduct of clinical trials or regulatory review or approval of the investigational product for broader patient access.

-• There is a regulatory mechanism in the country or region to support a Managed Access Program.
+- There is a regulatory mechanism in the country or region to support a Managed Access Program.

-• A mechanism is in place for reporting of safety data during treatment.
+- A mechanism is in place for reporting of safety data during treatment.

-• Adequate supply of product is available to support providing it to the patient requesting access.
+- Adequate supply of product is available to support providing it to the patient requesting access.

-Kiniksa’s Managed Access vendor will aim to acknowledge receipt of a request for within 3 business days.
+Kiniksa is committed to evaluating all requests for access to our products in a timely, fair, and unbiased manner.
+We will aim to acknowledge receipt of a request for product within 3 business days.
 Kiniksa will review all Managed Access requests in consideration of strict eligibility criteria and may require more detailed information to fully evaluate individual requests.

 Additional Considerations:

-Kiniksa evaluates the benefit-risk profile of its investigational, or un-licensed products based on emerging clinical data.
+Kiniksa evaluates the benefit-risk profile of its investigational, or “un-licensed” products based on emerging clinical data.
 Each of Kiniksa’s development programs is different.
 Making one product available for the treatment of a specific patient does not mean that it will be made available in response to other requests as individual patient circumstances and medical histories differ.
 As such, each request will be considered on a case-by-case basis.
-Kiniksa provides no guarantees that it will make the investigational or un-licensed product available for any Managed Access program.
+Kiniksa provides no guarantees that it will make the investigational or “un-licensed” product available for any Managed Access program.

-Physicians who receive a Kiniksa investigational or un-licensed product through a Managed Access program will be required to comply with all applicable laws, regulations, and contractual conditions requested by Kiniksa, including, but not limited to, obtaining patient consent, patient monitoring and safety reporting, and obtaining appropriate regulatory and ethics committee approvals from their corresponding institution(s).
+Physicians who receive a Kiniksa investigational or “un-licensed” product through a Managed Access program will be required to comply with all applicable laws, regulations, and contractual conditions requested by Kiniksa, including, but not limited to, obtaining patient consent, patient monitoring and safety reporting, and obtaining appropriate regulatory and ethics committee approvals from their corresponding institution(s).
 Each request will be given careful consideration by a Kiniksa review team whose decisions are final.